 The end result can be depression, difficulty remembering things, disrupted concentration, and an inability to shift focus from one task to another.

-This roughly translates into these benefits:
+Optimized neurotransmitter levels roughly translate into these benefits:

 - Attention Control – improved ability to multitask; helps reduce symptoms of ADHD

 The ability to stay mentally sharp, faster recall, shift attention from one task to another, and to stay motivated longer are all common experiences.

 Supplementing with NALT also elevates mood, and makes people feel on top of their game.

 What’s also impressive is that it can provide all these benefits even while individuals are sleep-deprived.